Damage Awards In Personal Injury Lawsuits

 Financial punishment is the aim of a punitive damages award.
 This type of award is entirely in the hands of the court.
 Punitive damages are usually only awarded when the negligence was egregious, and the resulting injury was life-altering for the victim.

 The personal injury process may yield a financial award that helps the victim move forward.
 Even though money may not ever fully make up for what was lost, it can help provide security for the injured party and their family for the years ahead.
-If you or someone you know was injured due to someone else’s negligence, contact a lawyer, like a personal injury lawyer from Wiseman Bray PLLC, today.
+If you or someone you know was injured due to someone else’s negligence, contact a lawyer, like a personal injury lawyer from Patterson Bray, today.